pantheon-systems/documentation/source/_docs/guides/jira-integration.md

 Atlassian's suite of developer tools is well known.

 In this guide, we will create and configure the Jira to a site on Pantheon.

-This will allow
+After deploy, automation updates jira tickets

+SAML??

+secrets.json got to files/private

 ## What You’ll Need